-We would like to welcome all new and returning faculty, staff, and students to SCU.
-As members of our campus community, each of us shares the responsibility to promote and maintain a safe and secure environment.
-Ensuring the viability of such an environment is the chief concern of the Campus Safety Department.
+We would like to welcome all new and returning faculty, staff, and students to SCU's Hayward ISP Program, a satellite location housed inside Building D of The Hayward Center for Education and Careers (HCEC), part of the Hayward Unified School District, located at 22100 Princeton St., Hayward, CA 94541.
+Given that the location is owned and controlled by a public school district and also that SCU's primary business operations function from their Whittier campus, there are differences with respect to safety and security policies.
+However, as members of our shared campus community, each of us has the responsibility to promote and maintain a safe and secure environment.
+Ensuring the viability of such an environment is the chief concern of the SCU's Campus Safety Department.

-We are here to serve you from 6 am - 10 pm, 365 days a year with professional officers who are ready to assist with everyday tasks and questions.
+We are always here to serve you remotely from our Whittier campus 24/7, 365 days a year with professional officers who are ready to assist with everyday tasks and questions.

-Should you have any questions or concerns, please contact us at (562) 902-3333 ext.
-1, or come by our office located at the east-side of Building F. More information about our department can be found on the "Campus Safety" page at MySCU.
+Should you have any questions or concerns, please contact us at (562) 902-3333 or email us at CampusSafety@scuhs.edu.
+More information about our department can be found on the "Campus Safety" page at MySCU.